fxbonnet/fffc/README.md

 * in case the format of the file is not correct, the program should fail but say explicitly why
 * a fixed format file may be very big (several GB)

+## Interview Feedback dislikes and my counter arguments
+- Mostly individual contributor, doubts whether he's a team player [A look at my Linkedin profile would suggest I'm a good team player and that I can work independently]
+- While saying he's 'managing' people, it seems to be re-directing tasks to others without knowing what's the task [I politely disagree, It is not possible to delegate tasks without knowing what the task is about and who in the team is best suited to complete those tasks]
+- Doesn't know how to build Ci/CD [Agree, Haven't developer a CI/CD pipeline, have only used existing infrastructure, but given a chance, I can pick it up fairly quickly]
+- Doesn't know cloud services although stating 'responsible for migrating apps to AWS' [AWS knowledge has not been mentioned as a skill in my CV.
+The infrastructure for connecting to AWS has already been developed and I as a user have used the services to use AWS]